EngenheiroRodas/Navigate-the-maze-of-doom/README.md

     ./navigate <filename>.maps

 ### Easy run (with script)
-For simplicity, the executables are included in the releases folder along with a script that runs the program and checks if the output produced is correct.
+For simplicity, the executables are included in the releases folder along with a script that runs the program with all the files in testers folder and checks if the output produced is correct.

+They're available under `releases/phase1` and `releases/phase2` and should be invoked like this:

+    ./console.sh

+### Step range visualization
-For visualizing the cells within range, there is no script included, since this program does not produce any solutions that need to be compared.
+For visualizing the cells within range, there is an executable under `releases/visual`.
+Since this program does not produce any solutions, there is no script included to run it, but should be invoked like navigate for phases 1 and 2.

+    ./visual <filename>.maps